-Among Santa Cruz’s best kept secrets, the Loch Lomond Recreation Area might be the most spectacular.
-Hidden amidst the lush redwood forests of the Santa Cruz Mountains, the glistening lake draws visitors with scenery, serenity, and activities such as boating, picnicking, and hiking.
+Among Santa Cruz’s best kept secrets, the Loch Lomond Recreation Area in Felton, might be the most spectacular.
+Hidden amidst the lush redwood forests in the San Lorenzo Valley and Santa Cruz Mountains, the glistening lake draws visitors with scenery, serenity, and activities such as boating, picnicking, and hiking.
 And now that Loch Lomond is open for the season, it’s the perfect time to discover this awesome recreation area.
 And no, you won’t find any sea monsters.

 A QUICK HISTORY